sagemath/trac_to_gh/Issue 6345.md

 # Issue 6345: load/attach do not recursively preparse files when run in interpreter

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/6345

 Original creator: ddrake